taocpp/json/doc/Value-Class.md

 f( { v2 } ); // won't call the copy ctor (*)
 ```

-Again, having a ctor taking an initializer list breaks the "uniform initialization", meaning that you can't provide parameters for other constructors by using curly brackets.
-Instead, the following would work as expected (although it's slightly pointless):
+Again, having a ctor taking an initializer list breaks "uniform initialization", meaning that you can not provide parameters for other constructors using curly brackets.

+The following works as expected (albeit being overly verbose and therefore slightly pointless):

 ```c++
 f( tao::json::value( 42 ) );